xdeb-org/xdeb/README.md

 However if you like to install it, copy it to `/usr/local/bin/`.

 ### Converting your package
+#### Automatic Dependencies
+xdeb can now resolve the runtime dependencies.\

+This allows reliably conversion for nearly all deb packages.

 #### Manually
 1. Clone this repository into any directory you like.
 2. Create a new directory (Your working directory will be altered) (for example `$HOME/.xdeb`).